Japanese Language: Romaji

 As well as the Japanese syllabaries hiragana and katakana, the Japanese language is also represented in Latin script and this is referred to as romaji (literally "Rome letters").
 Thus the sentence: 私はイギリス人です is transcribed in romaji as "watashi wa igirisu jin desu - I am English."

-Romaji, and by extension English, is all around you in Japan, used in road and traffic signs, railway station names, airlines (ANA, JAL, Skymark), Japanese acronyms (JAXA, JNTO, JR), hairdressers' names, advertising, magazine newspaper and book titles, company names (think Sony, Panasonic, Uniqlo and Canon), cigarette brands (Mild Seven, Peace, Caster Mild), convenience stores (Lawson, Seven Eleven, Family Mart), soccer (Gamba Osaka, Nagoya Grampus, Kyoto Sanga) and baseball team names (Hanshin Tigers, Yomiuri Giants), shop fronts and of course, on those wacky "Engrish" T-shirts.
+Romaji, and by extension English, is all around you in Japan, used in road and traffic signs, railway station names, airlines (ANA, JAL, Skymark), Japanese acronyms (JAXA, JNTO, JR), hairdressers' names, advertising, magazine newspaper and book titles, company names (think Sony, Panasonic, Uniqlo and Canon), cigarette brands (Mild Seven, now Mevius, Peace, Caster Mild), convenience stores (Lawson, Seven Eleven, Family Mart), soccer (Gamba Osaka, Nagoya Grampus, Kyoto Sanga) and baseball team names (Hanshin Tigers, Yomiuri Giants), shop fronts and of course, on those wacky "Engrish" T-shirts.

 The Hepburn romanization system dating from the late nineteenth century is still the most widely used method of transcription of Japanese into the Latin alphabet.